hacker65536/terraform-aws-waf/README.md

 - `logging_dist_s3`: Handles S3 bucket logging configuration
 - `logging_dist_firehose`: Handles Firehose delivery stream configuration

-The main module orchestrates these submodules based on the enabled logging options.
+The main module orchestrates these submodules based on the selected logging destination.
+Due to AWS WAF constraints, only one logging destination can be enabled at a time.

 ## Documentation Generation